NOTE: THE DECKER SCHOOL OF NURSING RESERVES THE RIGHT TO AT ANY TIME AMEND AND/OR ALTER CONTENTS OF THE GRADUATE STUDENT HANDBOOK.

 To withdraw from the Decker School of Nursing at the end of a semester, you must inform the School of Nursing, the Office of the University Registrar, and the Graduate School--in writing--of your decision.

-If you leave in the middle of a semester, you must get a withdrawal form from the Office of the University Registrar and have it signed by all the offices indicated.
-Failure to do this and leaving campus without properly withdrawing during a semester means that you will receive an "F" on your transcript.
-You must return your I.D. card when you leave the University.
+If you decide you must leave in the middle of a semester, you must still officially withdraw.
+Failure to do so and leaving campus without properly withdrawing during a semester means that you will receive a grade(s) of "F" on your transcript in all courses for which you do not satisfactorily complete course requirements.

 There is no academic penalty for withdrawal from the University up to the last day of class in any given semester.

 All students admitted to a degree program must register for each semester, excluding summer, until all degree requirements have been completed.
-Students who fail to maintain continuous registration, unless granted a formal leave of absence, are ineligible to resume graduate study until readmission has been approved.
+Students who fail to maintain continuous registration--unless granted a formal leave of absence--are ineligible to resume graduate study until readmission has been approved.
 A student applying for readmission to a graduate program is subject to the rules, procedures, curriculum, and standards in effect at the time of readmission.
-Readmission is not automatic and may be subject to additional conditions set by the department or school or by the Vice Provost for Graduate Studies and Research.
+Readmission is not automatic and may be subject to additional conditions and fees set by the department or school or by the Vice Provost for Graduate Studies and Research.

 Non-matriculated students who fail to register for more than two consecutive semesters, excluding summer, are not permitted to register for courses until they have been readmitted.